nick-otter/nick-otter.github.io/_posts/2021-02-08-opt, var, etc etc. an introduction to the Linux root directory.md

 boot  etc  lib   media  opt  root  sbin  srv  tmp  var
 ```

-Let's create a table of each directories purpose and any subdirectories of interest.
-It's very important to understand eaches initial purpose; for debugging, configuration and installation.
-I refer to the **FHS** wiki, instead of the docs.
-The Filesystem Hierarchy Standard is widely referenced and acknowledged.
-You can view it [here](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) and the complete docs on [linuxfoundation.org](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).
-The latest version is **3.0** released on 3 June 2015.
-Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain FHS compliance.
+So, we have some directories.
+But what are they?
+The Linux Foundation describes them as the **Filesystem Hierarchy Standard**.
+Most Linux distributions follow the Filesystem Hierarchy Standard and declare it their own policy to maintain **FHS** compliance.
+The latest version of the FHS is **3.0** and was released on 3 June 2015.

+I normally use the **FHS** wiki as it is a great condense of the docs.
+You can view the wiki [here](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) and the complete docs at [linuxfoundation.org](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).

 So, here goes...
 I'm going to go through the table documented on the wiki and add any additional notes too.

+Here lies a description of all the subdirectories in the root directory, and any further directories of note.

 | Directory  | Description |
 | `/`        | Primary hierarchy root and root directory of the entire file system hierarchy. |